Optimal Computing Budget Allocation for Data-driven Ranking and Selection

 \section{Problem Statement}

-We first lay down some basic notations.
+We first give some basic notations.
 Suppose we have a set of finite number of designs $\mathcal{I} = \{1,2,\cdots,K\}$, and the goal is to find the design with the highest expected performance.
-The performance of each design $i \in \mathcal{I}$ is evaluated through repeated simulation runs.
-The simulation budget, which is the total number of simulation replications we can run on all designs, is often limited by computational time or expense.
-The core of the fixed budget R\&S problem is to devise procedures that maximize the probability of correct selection (PCS) of the optimal design when exhausting the simulation budget.
+The performance of each design $i \in \mathcal{I}$ is evaluated through repeated simulations.
+The computing budget, which is the total number of replications we can run on all designs, is often limited by computational time or expense.
+The core of the fixed budget R\&S problem is to devise procedures that maximize the probability of correct selection (PCS) of the optimal design when exhausting the computing budget.

-In classical R\&S, the input distributions, $\{F_i\}$, that capture various sources of system randomness are assumed to be known.
-However, in practice the input distributions are seldom known and need to be estimated from input data, which are a finite amount of real-world observations.
-Sources of system randomness, such as demand load in an inventory-production problem, are often shared among all designs.
+In classical R\&S, the input distributions, $\{F_i\}_{i\in\mathcal{I}}$, that capture various sources of system randomness are assumed to be known.
+However, in practice the true underlying distributions are seldom known and need to be estimated from input data, which are a finite amount of real-world observations.
+Sources of system randomness, such as disruption delay in the activity network, are often shared among all designs.
 Therefore, throughout the paper we assume that all the designs share the same input distribution $F^c$ (thus, dropping the subscript $i$) and consequently common input data from these distributions.
+Here the superscript $c$ stands for ``correct", meaning that the input distribution is exactly the same as the true distribution.
 Note that here the assumption of common input distribution does not rule out the existence of possibly design-specific distributions, since we can simply incorporate them into the common input distribution even though they may not affect the simulation of all designs.
-For example, for a service network where we want to select the best design (network configuration, service rates), the customer demand is unknown and common to all designs, whereas the service distribution is determined by the design.
-The common input distribution contains all these distributions.